 Dribble a little extra-virgin olive oil in a roasting pan.

-Scrub kumara and potatoes, slice about 10 millimetres thick and lay flat or somewhat overlapping in a roasting pan.
+Scrub the sweet potatoes and potatoes, slice about 10 millimetres thick and lay flat or somewhat overlapping in a roasting pan around the onions.
 Dribble (or spray) a little olive oil on top.

 Add garlic cloves, peeled and crushed and cut into slices

-Lay fish fillets over vegetables. rub or spray olive oil on the fillets.
+Lay cleaned fish (or fillets) over vegetables. rub or spray olive oil on the fillets.

 Bake at 160°C approx. for 30 minutes or until cooked.

-Sprinkle fish with curry powder or favorite herbs etc.
+Sprinkle fish with curry powder or favourite herbs etc.

 Lay fresh dill or fennel herb under the fish.